wp-plugins/zigweather/readme.txt

 == Changelog ==

+= 2.2.9 =
-= 2.2.8 =
+* Updated instructions to get World Weather Online key (new URL) = 2.2.8 =
-* Various fixes to prevent warnings on first activation.
+* Various fixes to prevent warnings on first activation
-* Various fixes to prevent warnings in debug mode.
+* Various fixes to prevent warnings in debug mode
-* Added Settings link in plugin summary on admin plugins page.
+* Added Settings link in plugin summary on admin plugins page
-* Confirmed compatibility with WordPress 4.0.
+* Confirmed compatibility with WordPress 4.0
 = 2.2.7 =
-* Removed some warnings that were appearing while WordPress was running in debug mode.
-= 2.2.6 =
+* Removed some warnings that were appearing while WordPress was running in debug mode = 2.2.6 =
 * Confirmed compatibility with WordPress 3.9
 = 2.2.5 =